VishweshDeshpande28/testAPI/README.md

 # testAPI
 Learning how API works.
-I made this webpage using HTML, CSS, JQuery and linking an API.
+I made this webpage using HTML, CSS, JQuery and API Fetch.